Borghese-Gladiator/pay-to-vote-dapp/README.md

 - Frontend takes way more time than I expected even with a component library.
 Also, I should use component libraries I'm more familiar with.
 - Challenging to write solidity code - I moved most of my logic into JS utils but in hindsight, if I knew Solidity better, I wouldn't need to
   - For Example, I kept trying to return an array of structs but then realized that it won't work since it's dynamic data.
 - DApps require lots of information to be loaded before they can be used.
-Writing this setup component was not expected.
+Writing this setup component was not expected in my estimate.

-#### Next Steps
-- Refactor UserSetup to be reusable fancy loading animation
-- Learn Solidity for a proper insertion - improve runtime by not running findHighestVoter each time vote is called
-  - learn Mapping vs Array
-- Add toggle to display address for table (chakra ui + react-table)
+Easiest Steps to Create Next DApp
+- get faucet test Ether for Test Network for Account#1
+- create-next-app
+- add Chakra UI
+- write up GUI and utils with hard coded values
+- write up contractUtils to call contract and unit test them with Chai
+- write up contract and hardhat tests to validate
+- validate locally E2E by deploying contract locally
+- deploy app and deploy contract
+- get faucet test Ether for Test Network for Account#2

 ## Hardhat README
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.